Skip to navigation, or go to main content.

 Taiwan

-While the 33 endemics this fascinating island boasts are certainly the key avian attraction (we saw 32, only missing the ever-elusive Taiwan [previously Island] Thrush) for most visiting birders they’re far from the entire picture.
-Other of the island’s diverse avian delights that we revelled in included Fairy Pitta – a bird as beautiful in life as its name suggests; the uncomfortably rare but increasing (for now at least) Black-faced Spoonbill; no less than 10, often incredibly confiding, Malayan Night Herons and an impressive 32 species of shorebird including such east Asian delights as Sharp-tailed Sandpiper, Great Knot and Oriental Pratincole.
-And then there was the prolonged looks at a charming Chestnut-bellied Tit at Basianshan recreation area.
-So many highlights – and these are just a selection of the ornithological ones…
+While the endemic fauna of this fascinating island is certainly the key attraction for many visiting birders they’re far from the entire picture.
+Other of the island’s diverse avian delights that we revelled in included Fairy Pitta – a bird as beautiful in life as its name suggests; the uncomfortably rare, but increasing (for now at least) Black-faced Spoonbill; no less than seven, often incredibly confiding, Malayan Night Herons; a remarkable 29 species of shorebird including such east Asian delights as Sharp-tailed Sandpiper, Great Knot and Oriental Pratincole.
+And then there was the Ryukyu Scops Owl and the massive flocks of egrets and Eastern Yellow Wagtails on enchanting Lanyu Island, the prolonged looks at our first Yellow Bittern, the inquisitive Golden Parrotbills, nesting Oriental Pratincoles or the exceptional performances from several Island Thrushes… So many highlights – and these are just a selection of the ornithological ones.

 - Paul Holt